 This is what happens when you try to game Google…

-In the third quarter of 2011, one of our SAAS client hired an “agency” to handle all of their SEO efforts.
+In the third quarter, one of our SAAS client hired an “agency” to handle all of their SEO efforts.
 They were relatively new to SEO, and advertising budgets were tight, so they took the chance.
 Within 6 months, the traffic they received from non-paid search doubled and things started looking up.

 The Penguin update was released and any websites that had been using Black Hat WebSpam, were Penalized, since this was detrimental to users.
 Their site was hit with a penalty and ranking PLUMMETED overnight.
 In fact, it dropped until it was lower than it was before hiring their “agency”.